J.T. Larson

 Joshua Thomas "J.T."
-Larson is an American politician and a Republican member of the Wyoming House of Representatives representing the 17th district since January 10, 2023.
+Larson (born April 6, 2001) is an American politician and a Republican member of the Wyoming House of Representatives representing the 17th district since January 10, 2023.

 Political career

 Larson challenged incumbent Democratic representative Chad Banks, winning the Republican primary on August 16, 2022, unopposed.
 He then won the general election on November 8, 2022, defeating Banks with 61% of the vote.